sbal13/Robot-Simulator-V2/README.md

 ### Bonus!

-When the "Move!" button is clicked, the robot automatically moves according the the list of directions every half second.
+_When the "Move!" button is clicked_, the robot automatically moves according the the list of directions every half second.
 The directions should disappear from your list of directions as the robot moves.
 You may want to look into `setInterval`  or `setTimeout`.